-The Audit Committee is comprised of Keith McKay (Chair), Elijah Tyshynski, and Murray John.
+The Audit Committee is comprised of Keith McKay (Chair), Elijah Tyshynski, and Amy Satov.
 All members of the Audit Committee are independent.
-A copy of the charter of the Audit Committee is available on the Corporation's website at www.o3mining.ca.
+The full text of the charter of the Audit Committee is attached hereto as Schedule "C" to this Circular.